|Rewards Rating:||3 / 5|

 - Up to $100 annual LoungeBuddy credit – LoungeBuddy allows you to purchase day passes to participating lounges at over 80 airports worldwide, even if you’re not a loyalty club member.
 Passes vary in cost, averaging about $50 each; so while this credit is welcome, it may only cover the cost of a couple of lounge passes a year.

 - No foreign transaction fees – When traveling abroad, you won’t be charged a fee on foreign transactions (see rates and fees).
 Keep in mind, however, that American Express cards are not accepted as widely abroad as they are in the U.S.

-These perks are intriguing, but if you opted for the Gold Card (with a $250 annual fee) instead, you’d get many more benefits, like a $120 dining credit, $100 airline fee credit, $100 activity credit on vacations over $3,000, dining and entertainment discounts and more.
+These perks are intriguing, but if you opted for the Gold Card (with a $250 annual fee) instead, you’d get many more benefits, like an up to $120 dining credit, up to $100 airline fee credit (valid through Dec 2021), $120 per year in Uber Cash (starting in early 2021), a $100 activity credit on vacations over $3,000, dining and entertainment discounts and more.